Birth trauma and EMDR

 How did it all go so wrong?

 I had two rounds of medical-grade botox in the sphincter to try to heal the chronic fissure but had to opt, in the end, for a second cut to the sphincter, but what choice did I have?
 On a side note, it is very risky to have two cuts into the anal sphincter- it puts you at high risk for faecal incontinence later in life.
-I'm fine so far luckily for me, but that can change.
+I'm fine so far, but that can change.

 Second Labour - A Healing Experience